secure-software-engineering/DroidBench/README.md

 Version 2.1-develop
 ====================
-Version 2.1-develop comprises the following 142 test cases:
+Version 2.1-develop comprises the following 143 test cases:

 Aliasing
 ---------

 * **Merge1**: Sensitive data is assigned to a heap object which is then shuffled around.
 Only constant data is leaked.
+* **SimpleAliasing1**: Sensitive data is assigned to a heap object and leaked through an alias.

 Arrays and Lists
 ----------------